 Qualifying veterans can receive both Social Security disability benefits and VA disability benefits.
 While they are eligible to receive both at the same time, they must apply for each benefit separately.
 They may qualify for other benefits as well, such as Medicare and Tricare, depending on circumstances.

 Many veterans depend on Social Security and disability benefits.
-More than nine million received Social Security benefits in 2021, according to the Social Security Administration.
-In 2018, about a quarter of all United States military veterans suffered from a service-connected disability, according to the Census Bureau.
+More than eight million received Social Security benefits in 2022, according to the Social Security Administration.

 Social Security Disability Benefits

 The Social Security Administration offers two types of disability benefits: Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).
 To be eligible for SSDI, you must have a disability and sufficient work history.
 For SSI, you must have a disability or blindness and have limited income.

 The definition of disability is the same for both programs.